Skip to main content

 What is happening?

-We have previously contacted you about changes being made to the information that will be required to accompany seafood exports to the EU.
-These changes are set out in the EU’s illegal, unreported and unregulated (IUU) fishing regulations and come into effect from January 2026.
+These changes are set out in the EU’s illegal, unreported and unregulated (IUU) fishing regulations and come into effect from 10 January 2026.
+They are separate to, and unaffected by, the outcomes of the UK-EU reset deal of May 2025.

-MMO is working with UK fishing authorities to make sure all parties understand the changes and how they may be affected.
+MMO is working with all UK fishing authorities to make sure all parties understand the changes and how they may be affected.

 How these changes affect you?